vert-x3/vertx-dropwizard-metrics/ext-metrics/README.md

 Vert.x core provides an SPI for recording metrics for various core options in the package `io.vertx.core.metrics.spi`.
 This project provides an implementation of those interfaces.

-If metrics is enabled in Vert.x then when it starts it will look on its classpath for instances of `io.vertx.core.spi.MetricsVerticleFactory`.
+If metrics is enabled in Vert.x then when it starts it will look on its classpath for instances of `io.vertx.core.spi.VertxMetricsFactory`.

 It also provides a reporter which exposes the metrics as JMX MBeans.
 See the JMX section at the bottom [JMX](#jmx)